-Select HOME > .
+Select .

-During an active warning, an indicator () replaces the icon on the home screen () .
+During an active warning, an indicator () replaces the icon on the menu bar () .
 This color-coded icon conveys the nature of the warning, and if you have more than one message to review, it prioritizes the highest-severity warning.